DODOEX/docs/docs/flashSwap.md

 ---
 id: flashSwap
-title: Flash Swap
+title: Flash Loan
-sidebar_label: Flash Swap
+sidebar_label: Flash Loan
 ---

-## What is Flash Swap
+## What is Flash Loan

 Simply put, you are allowed to pay on credit on DODO!
 When you buy tokens DODO, you can first get the tokens you want to buy, do anything you want with the tokens, and pay for them later.

-## How Does Flash Swap Work
+## How Does Flash Loan Work

 ![](https://dodoex.github.io/docs/img/dodo_flash_swap_v2.png)